Neurosurgery-Brain-Tumor-Center-DiazLab/scell/README.md

 View samples in PCA space.

 Mouse-over samples to view their identity and associated metrics, or click on a sample to mark and add it to the **working sample list**.
+A sample can be removed by pressing escape.
 By default, PC1 and PC2 are the axes shown on the plot, but this can be modified (see below).

 ![pcaScores](Images/PCAScores.png?raw=true) ![cellAnnot](Images/sample_scores_list.png?raw=true)